 docker-machine restart default docker-machine regenerate-certs docker-machine env

-Note that we have had reports that Docker is not compatible with some other virtual machine software; if you run into that problem you may need to uninstall other software.
+Note: We've had reports that Docker is not compatible with some other virtual machine (VM) software.
+If you run into that problem, you may need to uninstall other software.
 Or, uh, install Docker in a virtual machine?
 Ahhhh, too many layers!
 Let's just assume your Docker install worked fine.
-(If not, let us know in the forum and we'll try to help you)
+(If not, let us know in the forum and we'll try to help you).

 3. Get the GATK container image

-gatk: is the version tag, which you can change to get a different version than what we've specified here.
-At time of writing we're using the latest released version.
+gatk: is the version tag, which you can change to get a different version than the one specified here.
+At time of writing, we're using the latest released version.

-The GATK container image is quite large so the download may take a little while if you've never done this before.
-The good news is that next time you need to pull a GATK image (e.g. to get another release), Docker will only pull the components that have been updated, so it will go faster.
+The GATK container image is large, so the download may take a while if you've never done this before.
+Good news: Next time you pull a GATK image (e.g., to get another release), Docker will pull only the updated components, so it will go faster.